 The different districts of the Punjab state can enter a team into the competition.
 The team can be formed using the best players from the different schools in the district.

 Many of the students love cricket as well, so to make sure that everyone has a chance to showcase their skills and put their name forward to be selected for the team, there are yearly trials.
 Those who are selected for the team have some added incentive to perform to the best of their ability in each game as there are often cricket scouts present to see if they can find any extreme talent.
-There have been quite a few students from our school who have been selected to play for some talented teams in India as mentionned the site www.cricketonlinebetting.in.
+There have been quite a few students from our school who have been selected to play for some talented teams in India as mentioned on www.cricketonlinebetting.in.
 We think that in the future, one of our students will go on to play for the national side.

 The tournament takes place in August every year.
 There are always quite a number of teams competing, so the average tournament will last around 1 week.
 We have it in August because the students are on their summer holidays at this time.
 We love cricket as much as the next person, but we don’t want our students missing any lessons.